so-technology-watch/html5-indexeddb-nodejs/README.md

 - Server Application : A NodeJS REST API using SQLite as a database (sqlite.db).
 The code is written in ES6 and uses Promises.

-- Client Application : A Web interface using IndexedDB as a database (using Dexie library).
+- Client Application (Not working yet !) : A Web interface using IndexedDB as a database (using Dexie library).
 Views are served by VueJS.

 For more details, see the [Technological Plan](https://github.com/so-technology-watch/html5-indexeddb-nodejs/blob/master/public/ressources/TechnologicalPlan.pptx).